tjarkvandemerwe/tidyprompt/README.md

 See the [‘Getting
 started’](https://tjarkvandemerwe.github.io/tidyprompt/articles/getting_started.html)
 vignette for an introduction to ‘tidyprompt’.

-This vignette will guide you through the basic functionalities of ‘tidyprompt’, including how to construct prompts, use prompt wraps, and send prompts to LLMs.
+This vignette shows example usage and guides you through the basic functionalities of ‘tidyprompt’, demonstrating how to use and create prompt wraps and send prompts to LLMs.

 ## More information and contributing